melody-ste/tests-ruby_fork/README.md

 Exercices tests ruby
 ==========

+This repository contain two  folders
-This folder cointain two other foders, one ./lib with seven ruby programs and in the other ./spec it's the test files corresponding to each programs.
+ ./lib with seven ruby programs.
-There are 7 test files, each of these files are about a ruby file.
-The first one exists (`lib/00_hello.rb`), the other do not exist yet (`01_temperature.rb`, etc).
-You will have to create them.
-But first let's work with the first program.
+ ./spec contains the corresponding RSpec test files for each program.

+ To run the tests make sure you have Ruby and RSpec installed.

 ### Credit